Battle of Palmdale: Incident

 As the Scorpion pilots headed home low on fuel, the drone advanced toward Palmdale, its engine sputtering from fuel starvation.
 The drone slowly descended in an easy spiral, approaching a desolate section of desert 8 mi east from Palmdale Regional Airport.
 Just before crashing, the drone severed three Southern California Edison electric cables along an unpaved section of Avenue P. The drone's right wing dug into the sand, it then cartwheeled and disintegrated.
 In July 1997, archaeologists found some pieces of the drone "identifiable by part numbers and inspection stamps".

 Ground transmitter failure and aircraft receiver malfunction are two possible explanations for the drone going rogue.

 Aftermath

-The incident resulted in damage to the ground.
+The incident resulted in damage on the ground.
 The Mk.
 4 rockets were fitted with point-detonating warheads that armed on firing.
 Of the 208 rockets, only 15 were discovered undetonated.

-The first set of rockets started brush fires 7 mi northeast from Castaic which burned 150 acres above the old Ridge Route near Bouquet Canyon.
+The first set of rockets started brush fires 7 mi northeast from Castaic, which burned 150 acre above the old Ridge Route near Bouquet Canyon.

 Some of the second set of rockets reached the ground near the city of Newhall.
 In Placerita Canyon, one rocket was seen bouncing along the ground and starting a series of fires near a park, while others set fire to oil sumps owned by the Indian Oil Co.
 The fires reached within 300 ft of the Bermite Powder explosives plant.
-Other rockets started fires in the proximity of Soledad Canyon, near Mount Gleason, burning more than 350 acres of rough brush.
+Other rockets started fires in the proximity of Soledad Canyon, near Mount Gleason, burning more than 350 acre of rough brush.